zpriddy/ZP_EchoNestPy/README.md

 * Alexa, Tell Nest that I am too warm.
 * Alexa, Tell Nest to turn the temperature up.

-More deatils and videos at: https://zpriddy.com/?p=68
+More details and videos at: https://zpriddy.com/?p=68

 ## Requirements and setup